 Hunter Law and its skillful team of Attorneys have extensive experience in personal injury lawsuits.
 If you have been injured by the neglect of others, it is vital to speak with an attorney qualified in Personal Injury.
-The following article provides an examination of the complexities between Social Media and Personal Injury cases.
-Examples are given of prevalent case types for personal injury, and the social media sites posing the most risk to a case.
+The following article examines the complexities of the relationship between social media and personal injury cases.
+Examples of prevalent personal injury case types are given, along with the social media sites posing the greatest risk to a case.

 A skilled team of attorneys from Hunter Law is behind you.

-The digital age has dramatically transformed our lives forever, in both good and bad ways.
+The digital age has dramatically transformed our lives in both good and bad ways.
 We sing the praises of social media giants Twitter, Facebook, Instagram, and others.
-However, when confronted with a personal loss by someone else’s negligence, social media may not be helpful.
+However, social media may not be helpful when confronted with a personal loss caused by someone else’s negligence.

 Personal Injury

-Personal injury lawsuits are legal challenges when an individual suffers an injury or accident, and someone is legally liable.
-The lawsuit qualifies if negligence, strict liability, or a willful tort (wrongful act done on purpose) can be proven.
+Personal injury lawsuits are legal actions filed when an individual suffers an injury or accident, and someone is legally liable.
+The lawsuit qualifies if negligence, strict liability, or a willful tort (a wrongful act committed on purpose) can be proven.

 Hunter Law is an expert at personal injury and obtaining the highest compensation available.
 If you have been wronged by injury, talk to a skilled Attorney at (813) 287-2227